Five steps to a finished wooden home decor sign for you or your pet

 2. Transform your 2D into a 3D design

 It is now time to create a 3D design.
 There are many 3D softwares out there.
 I used Vectric and Aspire.
-You can import your design from 2D and it will be transformed.
-At this point, it is important to know the type of material- for my first try, I used a simple plywood.
+You can import your design from 2D into the 3D software and set up the cutting and engraving requirements.
+At this point, it is important to know the type of material you are using- for my first try, I used a simple piece of plywood.
 You also need to know the thickness of the material, and the drill bits you will be using for cutting and engraving.
 I also designed the outer outline and the two holes on the side This will prepare the design for the CNC router.

 3. Time to cut and engrave

 I used the CNC router.
 Learning it takes some time and preparation.